Established by: Head of Department of Informatics, 2017-05-22

 Regarding evaluative capacity and approach the student is, after the course, expected to be able to:

-critically reflect on the possibilities and risks associated with digital transformation of organisations
+Reflect on the opportunities and risks associated with digital innovation processes.

 Admission to the course requires 90 credits in informatics, computer science, business administration, media and communication studies, pedagogics, psychology, political science or sociology (or equivalent competence).
 Also required is English B/6.

 Form of instruction

 Teaching is done preferably in the form of lectures, seminars, group exercises and supervision in connection with self-studies.
 During the course necessary computer applications, which students shall use on their own, are introduced and maintained.
 Some assistance is given in the use of these applications.
 Some teaching moments may be compulsory.
 Good ability in written presentation and English are important for assimilating the course.